Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 On the Petit Train| ©Pablo C.M

 What child doesn't love a ride on a little train?
-Moreover, given the vast size of Versailles, it can be a good way to discover the surroundings without tiring them out.
+Moreover, given the vast size of Versailles, it can be a great way to discover the surroundings without tiring them out.
 There is a tourist train, called Train Versailles, which you can use in these cases.
-The route is quite complete and passes through the Palace, the Petit Trianon, the Grand Trianon and the head of the Grand Canal.
-The timetable is as follows:

-• From 1 November to 31 March: First departure at 11.10am and last departure at 5.10pm;
+• From 1 November to 31 March: First departure at 11:10 am and last departure at 5:10 pm;

-Keep an eye on the kids
+Keep an eye on the children

 Visiting the Gardens of Versailles| ©Dennis Jarvis